This DIY Christmas nativity stable is a fun popsicle stick craft that kids and adults can create and display in a nativity scene!

 Related: Ultimate Eco-Friendly Gift Guide for Kids

-7. Attach the yellow wooden star to the roof of the nativity stable.
+7. Attach the yellow wooden star to the roof of the nativity stable:

-- Place a dot of glue on the two arms of your star that touch the roof to attach it.
-This will help stabilize the roof and give it more structural integrity.
+- Place a dot of glue or a piece of glue tape on the two arms of your star that touch the roof to attach it.

-DIY Nativity Stable Made of Popsicle Sticks
+DIY Nativity Stable Made of Popsicle Sticks:

-DIY Wooden Christmas Stable
+DIY Wooden Nativity Stable Craft and Gift Idea:

 You may also like these round-ups of Christmas gifts and Christmas ornaments that kids can make.